Sharma-IT/skipped-tests-finder/README.md

 node skipped-tests-finder.js
 ```
 4. Upon execution, the script will request the path to your tests directory.
 You have the option to input the path after initiating the script or beforehand using the `-d` argument.
 For example, `node skipped-tests-finder.js -d=projects/project_name/cypress/e2e`.
 5. Following that, the script will inquire whether you wish to save the results to a text file.
-Respond with either "y" or "n" as appropriate, "y" will save the results to a text file (`skipped-tests.txt`) and "n" will print the results in your console.
-Alternatively, you can bypass this prompt by utilising the following arguments when executing the script: `-cli` or `-txt`.
-The `-cli` option will display the results directly in your console, while `-txt` will generate a plain text file named `skipped-tests.txt`.
+Respond with either "y" or "n" as appropriate, "y" will save the results to a text file (`skipped_tests.txt`) and "n" will print the results in your console.
+If you choose "y", you'll be prompted to enter the file path where you want the text file to be created.
+Leaving this blank will create the output in the same directory as the script.
+6. Alternatively, you can bypass this prompt by utilising the following arguments when executing the script:
+   - `-cli`: Display the results directly in your console
+   - `-txt`: Generate a plain text file named `skipped_tests.txt`
+   - `-o=<path>`: Specify the directory for the output file
+   - `-c`: Create output in the same directory as the script
-6. The script will proceed to scan your test directory and its subdirectories to identify skipped tests.
-Subsequently, it will print the results in the console or write them into the `skipped-tests.txt` file, depending on your choice.
+7. The script will proceed to scan your test directory and its subdirectories to identify skipped tests.
+Subsequently, it will print the results in the console or write them into the `skipped_tests.txt` file, depending on your choice.

 **Note:** you can also copy the script manually into your project directory and run the script from the project directory.

 ### Commands

 ```
-Usage: skipped-tests-finder [options] -d=[<path>]
+Usage: node skipped-tests-finder [options] -d=[<path>]

 Options:

- -d=              Path to the directory to search for skipped tests -txt             Output the results to a plain text file -cli             Output the results to the terminal -h, --help       Display this help message
+ -d=              Path to the directory to search for skipped tests -txt             Output the results to a plain text file -cli             Output the results to the terminal -o=<path>        Specify the directory for the output file -c               Create output in the same directory as the script -h, --help       Display this help message
 ```